wildmonkeydan/ccleste-psx/README.md

 This port should compile for all platforms that are officially supported by SDL2.
 Including the Nintendo 3DS.

+Note: To speed up development, sound support has been temporarily disabled.

 ## Compiling

 ### Windows